 On a lot of smartphones, there's an option to use your phone as a mobile hotspot - basically a little wireless modem or router.
-This means that when it's connected to 4G or 3G, it also emits a Wi-Fi signal that other gadgets can connect to.
-Those gadgets can then use the internet via your phone's mobile broadband.

 Think of it as a leash that connects your gadget (say, a laptop) to your mobile, and then to the internet.

 You can also literally tether your phone to your computer with a USB cable and use mobile broadband that way - though using Wi-Fi is often much simpler, cleaner, and frankly just cooler.

 Tethering is handy in all kinds of situations:

 - It's a useful backup if your home internet goes down

 - It lets you help out a friend who's run out of mobile data

 - It's perfect for when you're out and about - or on a train - and need to use your laptop or tablet, download an e-book to your Kindle, or get some work done